DZIF Super Resolution Microscopy Workshop

 Center for Integrative Infectious Disease Research (CIID), Heidelberg

-We are pleased to announce a Super Resolution Microscopy workshop, to be held on 27. - 29.
-September 2023 at the Center for Integrative Infectious Disease Research, Heidelberg University.
-This workshop is organised by DZIF Infectious Diseases Imaging Platform (https://www.idip-heidelberg.org/) and aimed at PhD students/postdocs who are interested in learning about the basics of super resolution microscopy and its applications in life sciences with the focus on host-pathogen interactions.
+We are pleased to announce a Super Resolution Microscopy workshop, scheduled for April 9th to 11th, 2025, at the Center for Integrative Infectious Disease Research, Im Neuenheimer Feld 344, Heidelberg University.
+This workshop is tailored for PhD students and postdocs keen on learning fundamentals of super resolution microscopy and its applications in life sciences as well as those who are ready to apply super resolution techniques to their ongoing scientific projects.

 Elisa studied Biotechnology at the University of Trieste (Italy), where she obtained her Ph.D. working on applications of optical tweezers in neuroscience.
 After graduation, she joined the department of Stefan Hell at the Max Planck Institute for Biophysical Chemistry in Göttingen as a postdoctoral fellow.
 During these years, she specialized in the use of nanoscopy techniques to study neuronal structures, in particular the organization of the neuronal cytoskeleton.
 Since 2017, Elisa is PI of the collaborative research center SFB1286 (Quantitative Synaptology).
 In 2018 she joined the MPI for Medical Research in Heidelberg, where she conducts independent research and heads the optical microscopy facility specialized in nanoscopy techniques.